cwoodwarduk/cwoodwarduk_fullstack_tech_test/installation.md

 NOTES:

-The API was developed using a Laravel Valet implementation due to issues with my work machine.
-Proxying via Valet did not work so I have had to implement custom middleware to set the right CORS permissions to allow cross-origin requests between this API and the React frontend application.
-As stated in my comments on the main tech test README, this is not the way I'd ever do things normally - however it is the only implementation I could get working on my machine given time constraints!
+The API was developed using a Laravel Valet implementation due to issues with my work machine using Docker.
+In order to get Valet to serve the api I had to implement some custom middleware to set the right CORS permissions to allow cross-origin requests between this API and the React frontend application.
+Unfortunately this is the only implementation I could get working on my machine given time constraints!

 ## Installation - Frontend